 CT at 25% × £240,000 = £60,000.
 Less £150 = £59,850 CT.
 Effective rate on the £240,000 = 24.94%.

-The 26.5% effective marginal rate insight: compute the tax cost of the last pound added to the company at £240,000 going to £240,001.
-That pound has zero marginal relief left (already extinct at the upper limit) and attracts 25p of CT plus erodes the existing relief by about 1.5p.
-Net marginal cost about 26.5p.
-The 26.5% is the slope at the top of the band, not a flat rate across the band.
+This is where the 26.5% effective marginal rate shows up.
+Look at the tax cost of the last pound as the company moves from £240,000 to £240,001.
+That pound has no marginal relief left (the relief is already extinct at the upper limit), it attracts 25p of CT, and it erodes the existing relief by about 1.5p, for a net marginal cost of about 26.5p.
+The 26.5% is the slope of the cost curve at the top of the band, not a flat rate you pay across the whole band.

 Example 4: Associated-companies divisor

-Counterfactual: had the same £300,000 aggregate profit been held in one company with no associated companies, that single company would be above the un-divided upper limit (£250,000) and would also pay main rate 25% on the full £300,000 = £75,000.
-In this specific scenario the fragmentation makes no CT difference because the aggregate profit exceeds £250,000 anyway.
+Now compare the counterfactual: had the same £300,000 aggregate profit sat in one company with no associated companies, that single company would be above the un-divided upper limit (£250,000) and would also pay main rate 25% on the full £300,000 = £75,000.
+Here the fragmentation makes no CT difference, because the aggregate profit exceeds £250,000 either way.

-The divisor bites where individual-SPV profit lands in what would have been the marginal-relief band before division but exceeds the divided limit.
-A different example: four SPVs each at £40,000 profit.
-Undivided each SPV is below £50,000 and pays SPR 19%.
-Divided (limits £12,500 to £62,500) each SPV is in the marginal-relief band; the SPVs together pay more CT than they would as a single company with £160,000 profits in the marginal-relief band.
+The divisor really bites when individual-SPV profit lands where it would have qualified for marginal relief before division but exceeds the divided limit.
+Take four SPVs each at £40,000 profit.
+Undivided, each SPV is below £50,000 and pays SPR 19%.
+Divided (limits £12,500 to £62,500) each SPV is in the marginal-relief band, and together they pay more CT than a single company holding the £160,000 in the marginal-relief band would.

 Example 5: Augmented profits via dividend receipt